This Irish Christmas roast goose recipe is the ideal turkey alternative.

 What's the most common wine at Christmas?
 Love Irish recipes?
 Visit our recipes page and never miss a recipe again!

-Do I have to have the brussel sprouts!
+Do I have to have the brussels sprouts!

 Love Irish recipes?
 Visit our recipes page and never miss a recipe again!